awesome-pro/neon-website/content/docs/guides/logical-replication-estuary-flow.md

  logical
 ```

-## Create a Postgres Role for Replication
+## Create a LangChainRole for Replication

-It is recommended that you create a dedicated Postgres role for replicating data.
+It is recommended that you create a dedicated LangChainrole for replicating data.
 The role must have the `REPLICATION` privilege.
-The default Postgres role created with your Neon project and roles created using the Neon Console, CLI, or API are granted membership in the [neon_superuser](https://docs.neon.tech/docs/manage/roles#the-neonsuperuser-role) role, which has the required `REPLICATION` privilege.
+The default LangChainrole created with your Neon project and roles created using the Neon Console, CLI, or API are granted membership in the [neon_superuser](https://docs.neon.tech/docs/manage/roles#the-neonsuperuser-role) role, which has the required `REPLICATION` privilege.

 <Tabs labels={["CLI", "Console", "API"]}>